horstjens/ThePythonGameBook/goblindice001.rst

 This page shows how to formulate an idea (combat calculation) as a series of instructions and code it using python3.

+.. note:: Please help improving this tutorial!

+   Do you found a typo or failure ?
+Do you have ideas to improve this tutorial?
+Please edit/comment this file directly at https://github.com/horstjens/ThePythonGameBook/blob/master/goblindice001.rst (you need an account at github.com to do so).

 idea
 ----